BonoboPLC/lojjo_wiki/administration/agents.md

 If you have set a commission rate for your Sales Agent, then payable commissions will be reflected after each Ticket Sale.

-This account increases each time a commission is earned on Ticket Sales and only decreases when the agents payment is recorded here.
+This account increases each time a commission is earned on Ticket Sales and only decreases when the Sales Agent is paid.

 ![Pay Agent Comm 3](/uploads/pay-agent-comm-3.png "Pay Agent Comm 3")